ivandardi/simple-matrix/README.md

 ### Tests
 - Run `cargo nextest run` in the root of the project
-- Documentation tests are disabled for now (rustdoc does not seem to work with edition 2018)
+- Run `cargo test --doc` to test the documentation examples

 ### Benchmarks
 - Run `cargo bench` in the root of the project